 About BNP Paribas Assurance

-BNP Paribas Assurance is the Life and Property & Casualty insurance unit of BNP Paribas.
+BNP Paribas Assurance (unavailable link) is the Life and Property & Casualty insurance unit of BNP Paribas.
 It develops and markets products and services under two commercial brands.
 Products distributed through the BNP Paribas retail branch network in France are branded BNP Paribas.
 Those distributed by other channels in France and in international markets are branded Cardif.

 BNP Paribas Assurance is the world leader in creditor insurance and the fourth-largest life insurance company in France.
 Its life and non-life insurance units have received an AA rating from Standard & Poor's.